Channel 4: Since 2006

 On 25 September 2021, Channel 4 and several of its sub-channels went off air after an incident at Red Bee Media's playout centre in west London.
-Channel 4, More4, Film4, E4, 4Music, The Box, Box Hits, Kiss, Magic and Kerrang! were impacted (4seven was not impacted), with the incident still affecting a number of the channels on 30 September 2021.
+Channel 4, More4, Film4, E4, 4Music, The Box, Box Hits, Kiss, Magic and Kerrang! stopped transmitting, but 4seven was not impacted.
+The incident still affected a number of the channels by 30 September.
 The London Fire Brigade confirmed that a gas fire prevention system at the site had been activated, but firefighters found no sign of fire.
-Activation of the fire suppression system caused catastrophic damage to some systems, such as Channel 4's subtitles, signing and audio description system.
-An emergency back-up subtitling system also failed, leaving Channel 4 unable to provide access services to viewers.
-This situation was criticised by the National Deaf Children's Society, who complained to the broadcasting watchdog.
+Activation of the fire suppression system caused catastrophic damage to some systems, such as Channel 4's subtitles, signing, and audio description system.
+An emergency backup subtitling system also failed, leaving Channel 4 unable to provide access services to viewers.
+This situation was criticised by the National Deaf Children's Society, which complained to the broadcasting watchdog.
 A new subtitling, signing and audio description system had to be built from scratch.
 The service eventually began to return at the end of October.
-In June 2022 after a six month long investigation, Ofcom found that Channel 4 had breached its broadcast licence conditions on two grounds: Missing its subtitles quota on Freesat for 2021 and failure to effectively communicate with affected audiences.
+In June 2022 after a six-month long investigation, Ofcom found that Channel 4 had breached its broadcast licence conditions on two grounds: Missing its subtitles quota on Freesat for 2021 and failure to effectively communicate with affected audiences.

 On 23 December 2021, Jon Snow presented Channel 4 News for the last time, after 32 years as a main presenter on the programme, making Snow one of the UK's longest-serving presenters on a national news programme.

+In April 2025, it was announced that Alex Mahon would step down as chief executive (CEO) of Channel 4 in the summer of that year.
+She was succeeded on an interim basis by Jonathan Allan, the broadcaster's chief operating officer, while a search for a permanent replacement was launched.